San Luis, Aurora: Land classification

 San Luis is classified into (2) major land classification: forestlands, and alienable and disposable lands.
-Forestlands cover 53,443.78 ha or 86% of the total land area of the municipality, while 7,706.39 ha (13%) are classified alienable and disposable lands.
+Forestlands cover 53,443.78 ha or of the total land area of the municipality, while 7,706.39 ha are classified alienable and disposable lands.
 The former is further classified into timberland (26,718.93 ha), national park (1,745.59 ha), watershed forest reservation (14,013.76 ha) and integrated social forestry (966 ha), integrated forest management agreement (918 ha) and certificate of ancestral domain claimed areas (10,900 ha).

-Miscellaneous land types consist of built-up are (146), beach sand (149) river wash area (152).
-Built–up areas are found in the Poblacion and barangay centers while river wash and beach sand are found along the Diteki River and portions of barangay Dibayabay, respectively.
-Miscellaneous land types cover an aggregate area of 383 ha or more than 1% of the total land area of San Luis.
+Miscellaneous land types consist of built-up are beach sand and river wash area.
+Built–up areas are found in the Poblacion and barangay centers, while river wash and beach sand are found along the Diteki River and portions of barangay Dibayabay, respectively.
+Miscellaneous land types cover an aggregate area of 383 ha or of the total land area of San Luis.